drbobbeaty/DKit/README.md

 captured off the host OS socket buffer.
 This is the first point we can possibly tag it, and it's as close to the actual arrival time as we can be.

+### dkit::io::udp_transmitter

+This is the main class for the UDP transmitter, and it's use is fairly simple: create an instance, deciding to share an ASIO thread for processing - or not, and then wire it up to a `dkit::source<datagram*>` with `addToListeners()`.
+When the source sends a datagram to our transmitter, it'll take the contents of that datagram and send it out on the configured UDP multicast channel using boost's ASIO for sending.

+When you're done, remove it as a listener from the source, tell it to shutdown.
+That's it.

 ### dkit::io::udp_receiver

-This is the main class for the UDP receiver, and it's use i fairly simple: create an instance, deciding to share an ASIO thread for processing - or not, and then start it listening.
+This is the main class for the UDP receiver, and it's use is fairly simple: create an instance, deciding to share an ASIO thread for processing - or not, and then start it listening.
 When you're done, tell it to shutdown.
 That's it.